ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/page-properties.html.markdown

 <td width="19">
 </td>
 <td width="765">
   This indicates whether you wish to see and use a snap to grid mechanism that allows Widgets to snap precisely into place.
-You may not need to use the Snap to Grid as AC supports a very nice [Drag Alignment](/developers/user-guide/product-guide/content-and-app-layout/editing-and-laying-out-reference/widget-alignment-distribution) feature.
+You may not need to use the Snap to Grid as AC supports a very nice <a href="/developers/user-guide/product-guide/content-and-app-layout/editing-and-laying-out-reference/widget-alignment-distribution">Drag Alignment</a> feature.

 </td>
 </tr>